PackageFactory/atomic-fusion/README.md

 ```
 #
-# Map node content zo a presentational component
+# Map node content to a presentational component
 #
 # instead of Neos.Neos:Content PackageFactory.AtomicFusion:Content
-# is used base prototype
+# is used base prototype that adds the needed contentElementWrapping for the backend
 #
 prototype(Vendor.Site:ExampleContent) < prototype(PackageFactory.AtomicFusion:Content) {
 	renderer = Vendor.Site:Component {